Radiotherapy and Oncology - BSc (Hons)

 Year: 3

-This module examines radiotherapy and oncology of the musculoskeletal system, lymphatic and haemopoietic, endocrine and CNS cancers and the use of radiotherapy for the treatment of non-malignant disorders.
+This module examines radiotherapy and oncology of the musculoskeletal system, lymphatic and haemopoietic, CNS, endocrine and the use of radiotherapy for the treatment of non-malignant disorders.
 It also explores the common forms of paediatric cancer with discussion of appropriate treatment management.

 Radiotherapy Physics 3